Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

 In addition to the Hubble tension, the $\Lambda$CDM model faces challenges on smaller cosmological scales, including discrepancies between observations and the modeling of dwarf galaxies, galaxies, and galaxy clusters—collectively referred to as the ``small-scale problems".
 A promising solution to these issues involves introducing self-interactions among dark matter particles (SIDM), mediated by a light boson\cite{Feng:2009hw,Tulin:2013teo,Ko:2014nha,Boddy:2014yra,Tulin:2017ara}.
 If this mediator is the same that mediates neutrino self-interactions, it naturally gives rise to neutrino-dark matter ($\nu$-DM) interactions.
 By combining cosmological constraints on $\nu$-DM interactions with $\nu$SI signatures in double $\beta$-decay data, one can place constraints in the SIDM parameter space.

 In this Letter, we report the most sensitive search to date for the $\nu$SI scalar mediator ($\phi$) with a mass below 2~MeV/$c^2$, based on $^{136}$Xe double $\beta$-decay data with an exposure of 37.8~kg·yr from the PandaX-4T experiment.
-We further place constraints on SIDM by combining cosmological bounds on $\nu$-DM interactions, under the assumption that $\phi$ is also the mediator for SIDM.
+Furthermore, we place constraints on SIDM by combining cosmological bounds on $\nu$-DM interactions for a DM candidate with mass below 100 GeV/$c^{2}$, under the assumption that $\phi$ is also the mediator for SIDM.

-At low energies, $\nu$SIs are often described by an effective four-fermion operator, ${\cal L}_{\text{eff}} \supset G_{\rm eff}(\bar{\nu}\nu)(\bar{\nu}\nu)$, obtained by integrating out the mediator exchanged in ultraviolet (UV)-complete theories.
+At low energies, $\nu$SI are often described by an effective four-fermion operator, ${\cal L}_{\text{eff}} \supset G_{\rm eff}(\bar{\nu}\nu)(\bar{\nu}\nu)$, obtained by integrating out the mediator exchanged in ultraviolet (UV)-complete theories.
 This contact-interaction approximation is valid only when the typical momentum transfer is much smaller than the mediator mass.
-In the early universe, particularly during epochs relevant to the Hubble tension ($T \sim 1\text{eV}$–$1\text{keV}$), the neutrino scattering energy can approach the mediator mass.
+In the early universe, particularly during epochs relevant to the Hubble tension ($T \sim 1\text{ eV}$–$1\text{ keV}$), the neutrino scattering energy can approach the mediator mass~\cite{Blinov:2019gcj}.
 This causes the effective description to break down, requiring the mediator to be treated explicitly to ensure an accurate description of the dynamics.

-Furthermore, realizing SIDM phenomenology requires a light mediator with mass below $\mathcal{O}(10~\mathrm{MeV})$, capable of generating the long-range forces needed to reproduce observed small-scale dynamics~\cite{Tulin:2017ara}.
-Therefore, to consistently account for both $\nu$SI relevant to the Hubble tension problem and SIDM within a unified framework, one must introduce a light mediator that couples to both the neutrino and dark sectors.
+Furthermore, realizing SIDM phenomenology requires a light mediator with mass below $\mathcal{O}(10~\mathrm{MeV}/c^{2})$, capable of generating the long-range forces needed to reproduce the observed small-scale dynamics~\cite{Tulin:2017ara}.
+Therefore, to consistently account for both $\nu$SI relevant to the Hubble tension problem and SIDM to deal with smaller scale issues within a unified framework, one must introduce a light mediator that couples to both the neutrino and dark sectors.
 Such a particle can naturally arise in various UV completions~\cite{Batell:2017cmf,Olivares-DelCampo:2017feq,Blennow:2019fhy}, linking the neutrino and DM interactions through a common mediator portal.